macchiato-dev/ristretto/host.md

 ## Modal Dialog

 This shows a modal dialog with a backdrop, that can be called from inside the container.
-This dialog contains an upload area, a link to download a file, or a link to open in a new window.
+This dialog contains an upload area that also can be pasted into, or a download that can also be copied.

+## Link Popover

+A link popover can contain a link that can be tabbed onto or clicked on.
+The link will only be available immediately if the mouse starts outside and moves inside, otherwise it will only work after a delay to prevent clickjacking.

 ## Uploading